-A: We highly recommend you book a free call under “contact” before signing up for our programming.
-We want to be sure that our programming is the right fit your gym and prefer to fill potential clients in on all the details first before they sign-up.
+A: We highly recommend that you book a free call under “contact” before signing up for our programming.
+We want to be sure that our programming is the right fit for your gym and prefer to fill potential clients in on all the details first before they sign-up.

 Q: How much programming do I receive?

 A: You will have access to four weeks of programming at a time.
 With each passing day, a new day is added to the calendar, so you essentially always have programming in advance.
 Your billing date is determined by the day you sign up on; i.e. if you sign up on January 4th, you’ll be charged on the 4th of every month, etc.